 How much is California car insurance?

-Premium prices vary based on location and type of vehicle, as well as driver attributes, such as years licensed, age and driving record.
+Premium prices vary based on location and type of vehicle, as well as driver attributes, such as years licensed, age, reasons for driving and driving record.

 Which auto insurance is best in California?

 J.D.
-Power and Associates ranks Esurance California’s best auto insurance company.
+Power and Associates rank Esurance as California’s best auto insurance company.
 However, choosing a policy is subjective.
 Insurance companies offer various discounts, and some have special programs for senior citizens and students.

 Does California require car owners to purchase insurance?